How To Add Charts And Graphs To WordPress

 To learn how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, go here:

-After importing the data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a new data file with the right data), and click ‘Next‘ …
+After importing your data, make sure that all of your information is correct (if not, click on the ‘Back’ button and reupload a new data file with the right data), and click ‘Next‘ …

-Depending on the chart or graph type you’ve selected, the plugin displays a number of customization options …
+Depending on the chart or graph type selected, the plugin will display a range of customization options …

-The WordPress Visualizer plugin gives you total control of your chart or graph, and updates your display in real time …
+The WordPress Visualizer plugin gives you total control over your information, and updates your display in real time …

 For example, the pie chart offers many configurable options, such as: